Harika-SVL/Monitoring/notes.md

 ![alt text](shots/27.PNG)
 ![alt text](shots/28.PNG)

-* To view th down status. stop the service and wait for the page to reload
+* To view the down status, stop the service and wait for the page to reload

 ![alt text](shots/29.PNG)